unosonu/unosonu.github.io/me/index.md

 layout: about
 ---

 Hello, my name is Atul Anand.
 I am a self proclaimed data scientist who likes anything and everthing related to machine learning and computer science among many things.
 My study background is in computer science.

+I have rendered interesting solutions to the leading companies in their domains.
+I like to compete in kaggle(level kaggler).
+I also completed the data science specialization course offered by John Hopkins University by Professor Roger D. Peng, Professor Brian Caffo and Professor Jeff Leek.

 I like to think about big problems.
-At the time of writing I am motivated by a problem whose solution may have impact for good for many people.
+At the time of writing I am motivated by a problem whose solution may have good impact for many people.
 In my self constructional period I read, paint or learn a musical instrument.

 If you want to consult, teach or work with me, feel free to contact me.
 I will be glad to respond.